MrAllatta/teaching-portfolio/philosophy.md

 I believe students learn best when they build knowledge themselves.
 My pedagogy is rooted in **constructivism**--but that doesn’t mean chaos.
 I create structured, intentional environments where students investigate, question, revise, and ultimately own the ideas they’re working with.

 Learning isn’t fast or tidy.
 Deep understanding comes through **productive struggle, repeated encounters, and authentic feedback**.
-I help students make mistakes safely—and learn how to use those mistakes to sharpen their reasoning.
-Every part of my classroom—from project design to grading—is built to reward **growth, not performance theater**.
+I help students make mistakes safely--and learn how to use those mistakes to sharpen their reasoning.
+Every part of my classroom--from project design to grading—is built to reward **growth, not performance theater**.

 ## Teaching Computer Science: Tools, Ideas, and Power